FAQ and Fees

 How long does counseling last?

 The length of counseling can vary depending on what you want to work on.
 Most of my clients benefit from starting our work together by coming weekly for about six to eight weeks.
 After that, we re-evaluate together whether weekly sessions are still helpful, and then we may decide to continue with weekly sessions or to start spacing out sessions to bi-weekly or monthly.
 Some clients find meeting weekly for a longer period is useful and prefer the opportunity for deeper work that this entails.
 Some clients like to come back for periodic “tune-up” sessions from time to time after they’ve stopped coming regularly.
 I will work collaboratively with you to figure out how long will be best for your unique goals for counseling, but for most clients I recommend at least making an initial commitment of six to eight weeks of weekly counseling.
-I encourage you to take a look at your budget and schedule to make sure you can commit to the length of therapy that will be useful for you, and consider finding lower cost options if you are unable to commit to seeing me regularly.
+I encourage you to take a look at your budget and schedule to make sure you can commit to the length of therapy that will be useful for you.
 I want you to get the best possible experience out of therapy, and for many people that involves making a commitment to weekly sessions at least for the beginning of our work together.

 Where do we meet?